Report lauded by Stitt as guide for Oklahoma on pregnancy care also draws criticisms

 While the group declined to comment to the Tulsa World on the HELP report, one member of the group did.

-"Claims that progesterone may be used for abortion ‘reversal’ are not based on science, do not meet clinical standards, and are dangerous,” said Dr. Kristyn Brandi, ACOG Darney-Landy Fellow.
+"Claims that progesterone may be used for abortion ‘reversal’ are not based on science, do not meet clinical standards, and are dangerous,” said Dr. Kristyn Brandi, American College of Obstetricians and Gynecologists Darney-Landy fellow.
 “There have not been successful clinical trials of this treatment, and in fact one trial was stopped early due to serious hemorrhaging experienced by trial participants.

 “ACOG does not support prescribing progesterone to stop a medication abortion.
 Unproven treatments interfere with patient safety and put the lives of pregnant people at risk.
 The recommendation of Oklahoma's HELP Task Force to pursue a statewide effort to provide this unfounded abortion 'reversal' treatment will endanger pregnant people and force doctors to lie to their patients."